COLLEGE PARK OF CLERMONT

 HOMEOWNERS ASSOCIATION, INC.

-- Establish a Quorm and Call to Order – A quorum was established with Charles Wright, Steve Heller, Tim Trieschman, Charles Kornegay and Chris Caines in attendance.
+- Establish a Quorum and Call to Order – A quorum was established with Chris Caines, Steve Heller and Chuck Kornegay in attendance.
 Marlene Belcher represented Sentry Management.
-Mr. Wright called the meeting to order at 6:30 pm in the offices of Sentry Management.
+Mr. Caines called the meeting to order at 7:00 pm in the Offices of Sentry Management.

 - Notice was posted according to Florida Statutes at least 48 hours prior to the meeting.

 - Approval of Minutes – Mr. Kornegay made a motion to approve the January 26, 2015 minutes as corrected.
 Mr. Heller seconded the motion, which carried with a unanimous voice vote.

 - Financial Summary – Mr. Caines reported that all accounts payable were in order.
 Income exceeding Expenses by 1,896.52.
 Operating Cash totals $185,235.76 with Reserves at $98,257.71.
 The $655.31 in late and interest fees collected added to income along with the $80 from remote sales.
 Mr. Kornegay made a motion to approve the financial, which was seconded by Mr. Heller and carried with a unanimous voice vote.

 - Manager’s Report – Ms. Belcher reported that:

 - Accts 144, 146, 164 & 168 – ITL letters were requested.